dynobo/normcap/README.md

 NormCap on Windows requires **Tesseract** (incl. **language data**):

 1. Download the latest **32bit** version from [Tesseract Installer by University Library Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
-2. Follow the installer (which allows you to download additional languages).
+2. Follow the installer (incl. downloading some languages).
-3. Append the path to tesseract.exe to the `PATH` [environment variable](https://duckduckgo.com/?q=edit+environment+variable+windows+10).
+3. Append the path of `tesseract.exe` to the `PATH` [environment variable](https://duckduckgo.com/?q=edit+environment+variable+windows+10).
-4. Create a new environment variable called `TESSDATA_PREFIX` and set it to the `YOUR_TESSERACT_DIR\tessdata`, which should contain the language data files.
+4. Create a new environment variable called `TESSDATA_PREFIX` and set it to `YOUR_TESSERACT_DIR\tessdata`
-5. Reboot, and execute `tesseract.exe` in command prompt.
-If everything worked well, you should see an output describing its command line options.
+5. Reboot, and execute `tesseract.exe` in command prompt (If everything worked well, you should see an output describing its command line options).

 After the requirements are installed, continue with **NormCap**:

-1. Download the windows binary package from the [release page](https://github.com/dynobo/normcap/releases)
+1. Download binary package from the [release page](https://github.com/dynobo/normcap/releases).
-2. Unpack the archive to any directory
+2. Unpack the archive.
-3. Run `normcap.exe` to start the program (no installation needed)
+3. Run `normcap.exe` to start the program (no installation needed).

 ### On Mac